scipp/tof/docs/user-guide/installation.md

 # Installation

-To install tof and all of its dependencies, use
+To install Tof and all of its dependencies, use

 `````{tab-set}
 ````{tab-item} pip